hgschmie/ofa/README.md

 ### Okta

-The Okta code is brittle as it uses a ([a semi-documented way that needs to parse a HTML page] (https://developer.okta.com/docs/guides/session-cookie/overview/#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint))to access the necessary SAML Assertion.
+The Okta code is brittle as it uses a ([a semi-documented way that needs to parse a HTML page](https://developer.okta.com/docs/guides/session-cookie/overview/#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint))to access the necessary SAML Assertion.

 ### OneLogin